calendar42/Calendar42-documentation/rest-api/guidelines.md

 In order to cope with images being served over both secure (https) and insecure (http) connections, URL fields are expected to begin with `"://"` instead of "http://" or "https://".

 ## Sync token

 To make it easy to just request for resources updated since your last request you can use a `sync_token`.
 Within each request the `sync_token` is added to the `meta_data` object of the response.
 When making the next request the `sync_token` can be added to the query-parameters to request for all changes since the previous request.

+Note that the `sync_token` returned is related to the current state of all the data, it's the responsibility of the client to have requested all the (paginated) data beforehand.

 ### Example: